 As a child, Upper Skagit elder Vi Hilbert was punished for speaking her native Coast Salish language of Lushootseed.
 As an adult, she spent decades working with linguists to document and preserve the language.
 This Seattle University garden honors her work, as well as the relationship between Native American peoples, their land and their languages.

 At the western tip of Neah Bay on the Olympic Peninsula is the ancestral home of the Makah people, famous for their whaling rituals and practice.
 The renowned Makah Museum exhibits whaling and fishing gear, as well as many artifacts from the archaeological site at Lake Ozette, a Makah village that was destroyed by a mudslide in 1750.
-(The Makah Indian Reservation and museum remain closed to nonresidents due to the COVID-19 pandemic.)

 “So we can remember,” explains the Hibulb Cultural Center’s website of its mission.
-Located just off I-5 on a 50-acre natural history preserve, this Tulalip center opened in 2011.
+Located just off Interstate-5 on a 50-acre natural history preserve, this Tulalip center opened in 2011.
 Exhibits are labeled in both English and Lushootseed, and the complex includes the grand Canoe Hall, temporary exhibits, a research library and more.

-Located on the ancestral grounds of the Nisqually Indian Tribe, the wildlife refuge was also the site of the first signed Indian treaty, in 1854.
+Located on the ancestral grounds of the Nisqually Indian Tribe, this wildlife refuge was also the site of the first signed Indian treaty, signed in 1854.
 Now, the refuge is one of Washington’s most intact estuaries, where saltwater meets the freshwater of the Nisqually River.
 In 2016, it was posthumously named after Nisqually tribal leader Billy Frank Jr., in honor of his advocacy for tribal fishing rights.